tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 The syntax is mix between Haskell and YAML.
 The [package properties][] at the top describe the package as a whole.
 In the library section, the [build information][] declares how to build the library.
+Here's what they all mean.

 -   `name`: The package's name.
+    This should be unique on [Hackage][].
 -   `version`: The package's version number.
     I recommend using [semantic versioning][].
 -   `build-type`: The type of build.
+    Cabal provides a setup script if this is set to `Simple`.
-    By default, this is `Custom`.
+    For some reason the default is `Custom`.
-    Setting it to `Simple` uses the default setup script.
 -   `cabal-version`: Cabal's version number.
     Use the major and minor parts of the version of Cabal used to build the package.
 -   `default-language`: The version of the Haskell language report.